MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ##### Factions
 The dominant factions in the region are:
 - **Army of Tal'Dorei**.
 The military of the Republic of Tal'Dorei, stationed at Fort Daxio.
+- **Ashari (Earth)**.
+Druids that guard the Exandrian rift to the Elemental Plane of Earth in Terrah.
 - **Carvers**.
 The police and military protectors of the dwarven stronghold of Kraghammer.
 - **Houses of Kraghammer**.
 The five noble houses of Kraghammer that rule the dwarven city.
+- **Shadewatch**.
+A volunteer gang that purports to protect the town of Jorenn Village.
 {.square}

 ##### Geography